tjonker97/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 a script that counts the number of directories in the PATH a script that lists environment variables
-A script that lists all local variables and environment variables, and functions
+A script that lists all local variables and environment variables, and functions A script that creates a new local variable BEST